 You may feel like you are thinking slower than it once was, or you often forget things.
 Perhaps you struggle to focus at work or home, even with simple tasks like cooking or reading a book.

-Some people feel that Fibro Fog limits their ability to hold a conversation because the words they want to say come slower or aren't retrievable.
+Some people feel fibro fog limits their ability to hold a conversation because the words they want to say come slower or aren't retrievable.

-Fibro Fog can be not only frustrating and embarrassing but also extremely scary.
+Fibro fog can be not only frustrating and embarrassing but also terrifying.
 So, what can you do about this?

 Start with reviewing your diet.
 We all know that processed foods are not optimal for good health.
 On the contrary, they increase the risk of heart disease, obesity, diabetes, and other chronic diseases.

-But we need to remember that eating foods high in sugar, salt, and saturated fats can also harm our energy and concentration levels, adding an extra layer of difficulty to our fatigue and Fibro Fog struggles.
+But we must remember that eating foods high in sugar, salt, and saturated fats can also harm our energy and concentration levels, adding an extra layer of difficulty to our fatigue and fibro fog struggles.